neuromatch/impact-scholars/output-guidelines/micropublications.md

 - If applicable, please compile all additional text and supplementary figures (including figure captions) in a single PDF file.
 - You are welcome to submit information in other formats, such as code or video, as long as appropriate descriptions are provided in the supplementary PDF file.
 - If you are submitting more than 1 file overall, please compress your files together and upload a single .zip file
 - While we expect the micropublication submission to be in English, we encourage scholars to use this section to submit the micropublication in other languages.
-You can submit this translated material even after the micropublication deadline using a form that will be provided at a later date.
+You can submit this translated material even after the micropublication deadline using [this form](https://airtable.com/appbxcAKe1D5c5xwY/shrqzMBIvNw6JEf9u).